-Due to COVID-19 and the concomitant need to take measures to achieve social distancing, the Legislative Reference Bureau (LRB) Library has temporarily suspended walk-in access to the library, effective Wednesday, March 18, 2020.
+Due to COVID-19 and the concomitant need to take measures to achieve social distancing, the Legislative Reference Bureau (LRB) Library has temporarily suspended walk-in access to the library.
 Walk-in access to the LRB Library will remain closed to the general public until further notice.
 In-person assistance is available by appointment only for legislative members or legislative staff.

 The LRB apologizes for any inconvenience this may cause but believes this is the responsible course of action to help slow the spread of COVID-19.
 We appreciate your understanding and cooperation during this time.